-In our FAQs we have sought to answer most commonly asked questions on Foundation degrees and work-based higher education.
+In our FAQ, we have sought to answer most commonly asked questions on Foundation degrees and work-based higher education.

 Recently I got an enquiry from a lady who had left school at 16 some years ago with a number of good GCSEs.
 She has been in full-time work since then.
 Would she be eligible to apply for a Foundation degree or are further qualifications required?